biggproject/biggdocs/Modelling.md

 ## :round_pushpin: test_stationarity_acf_pacf

 ### Description:

-This function tests the stationarity and plot the autocorrelation and partial autocorrelation of the time series
+This function tests the stationarity and plot the autocorrelation and partial autocorrelation of the time series.

 ### Input arguments:
-* _data: : <code>timeSeries</code> for which the stationarity as to be evaluated.
+* _data: <code>timeSeries</code> for which the stationarity as to be evaluated.
 * _Sample: <code>float</code>.
 Sample of the data that will be evaluated.
 * _Maxlag: <code>int</code>.
 Maximum lag which is included in test, default value of 12*(nobs/100)^{1/4} is used when None.